-As at December 31, 2023, the Company had cash and cash equivalents of \$38,865.
-In December 2023, the Company entered into definitive agreements to a financing package consisting of up to \$80,000 in financing including a \$60,000 Senior Loan of which \$30,000 was received on closing and the remaining amount to be made available in two tranches based on achieving certain milestones.
-The Company also received \$10,000 on issuance of common shares with an additional \$10,000 of equity financing available if certain conditions are met.
-There are no guarantees that the Company will meet the conditions to receive the additional amounts under the financing package.
+As at December 31, 2024, the Company had cash and cash equivalents of \$31,738.
+In December 2023, the Company entered into definitive agreements to a financing package consisting of up to \$80,000 in financing including a \$60,000 Senior Loan of which \$45,000 has been received to date the remaining amount to be made available based on achieving certain milestones.
+There are no guarantees that the Company will meet the conditions to receive the additional amount under the financing package.
 In addition, the Senior Loan has a financial covenant which requires the Company to maintain an unrestricted cash balance of \$5,000 in Canada.
-Subsequent to December 31, 2023, the Company entered into a subscription agreement for approximately C\$130,000 of common shares.
-Closing of this transaction is subject to certain regulatory approvals including (i) receipt of the requisite approval of the TSX, (ii) receipt of regulatory approval under the Investment Canada Act, and (iii) receipt of regulatory approvals from the relevant authorities in the People's Republic of China.
-It is currently uncertain when the required approvals will be received or if the approvals will be received at all.
-Based on its current forecasted expenditures, the Company requires the additional financing from the Senior Loan and the equity financings or additional new financing to fund ongoing operations for the next twelve months and to ensure it meets the covenant requirement under the Senior Loan.
+Based on its current forecasted expenditures, the Company requires the additional financing from the Senior Loan and equity financings or additional new financing to fund ongoing operations for the next twelve months and to ensure it meets the covenant requirement under the Senior Loan.